 For example, “artificial flavor” is a proprietary blend.
 Manufacturers do not have to disclose exactly what it means, and it is usually a combination of chemicals.

 Official organizations have tested most food additives for safety, though the use of these chemicals

 Carbohydrates are an essential component of any diet.
 However, carbs from whole foods provide far greater health benefits than refined carbohydrates.

 The body breaks down refined, or simple, carbohydrates quickly, leading to rapid spikes in blood sugar and insulin levels.
 When these levels then drop, a person may experience food cravings and low energy.

-Because refined carbs cause frequent increases and decreases in blood sugar, consuming them is linked with an increased risk of type 2 diabetes.
+Because refined carbs cause frequent increases and decreases in blood sugar, consuming them is linked with an

 Highly processed foods are often high in refined carbohydrates.

 - beans and pulses

 Ultra-processed foods are very low in essential nutrients, compared with whole or minimally processed foods.

 In some cases, manufacturers add synthetic vitamins and minerals to replace nutrients lost during processing.
 However, whole foods provide additional healthful compounds that ultra-processed foods do not.